Antonio Fernós Isern: Early years

 Fernós Isern returned to the island and settled in the city of Caguas where he practiced medicine for two years.
 Between the years 1918 and 1933 he held various administrative positions in the health services of Puerto Rico.
 In 1918, he was the Director for the City of San Juan.
-From 1919 to 1921, Dr. Fernós Isern was the Under-Secretary of Health.
+From 1919 to 1921, Fernós Isern was the Under-Secretary of Health.
 From 1921 to 1923, he was the Director of Health in the city.
 From 1923 to 1929, Fernós Isern was once again Under-Secretary of Health.
 He was the Secretary of Health from 1930 to 1933.

 First Puerto Rican cardiologist

 In 1933, Fernós Isern resigned as health commissioner and went to New York City where he completed his residency in cardiology at Columbia University and thus became the first Puerto Rican cardiologist.
 Upon his later return to Puerto Rico, Fernós Isern became a professor at the Public School of Tropical Medicine of Puerto Rico.
 He had previously served as both assistant professor and associate professor at this institution.